zio/zio-http/docs/dsl/request.md

 id: request
 title: Request
 ---

-**ZIO HTTP** `Request` is designed in the simplest way possible to decode HTTP Request into a ZIO HTTP request.
+**ZIO HTTP** `Request` is designed in the simplest way possible to decode an HTTP Request into a ZIO HTTP request.
 It supports all HTTP request methods (as defined in [RFC2616](https://datatracker.ietf.org/doc/html/rfc2616) ) and headers along with custom methods and headers.

 ## Accessing Incoming Request